-1. Prepare a poly-L-lysine-coated culture vessel (2 μg/cm2, T-75 flask is recommended).
-Add 10 ml of sterile water to a T-75 flask and then add 15 μl of poly-L-lysine stock solution (10 mg/ml, Cat. #0413).
-Leave the vessel in a 37°C incubator overnight (or for a minimum of one hour).
+1. Prepare a fibronectin-coated culture vessel (2 μ g/cm2, T-75 flask is recommended).
+Add 5 ml of sterile Dulbecco's phosphate buffered saline, Ca++- and Mg++-free (Cat. #0303) to a T-75 flask and then add 150 μ l of fibronectin stock solution (Cat. #8248).
+Leave the vessel in a 37°C incubator overnight.

 - 2. Prepare complete medium.
 Decontaminate the external surfaces of medium bottle and medium supplement tubes with 70% ethanol and transfer them to a sterile field.
 Aseptically transfer supplement to the basal medium with a pipette.
 Rinse the supplement tube with medium to recover the entire volume. - 3.
-Rinse the poly-L-lysine-coated vessel twice with sterile water and then add 15 ml of complete medium.
+Aspirate fibronectin solution and add 15 ml of complete medium to the culture vessel.
+The fibronectin solution can be used twice.
 Leave the vessel in the sterile field and proceed to thaw the cryopreserved cells. - 4.
 Place the frozen vial in a 37°C water bath.
 Hold and rotate the vial gently until the contents completely thaw.
 Promptly remove the vial from the water bath, wipe it down with 70% ethanol, and transfer it to the sterile field. - 5.
 Carefully remove the cap without touching the interior threads.
-Gently resuspend and dispense the contents of the vial into the equilibrated, poly-L-lysine-coated culture vessel.
+Gently resuspend and dispense the contents of the vial into the equilibrated, fibronectin-coated culture vessel.
 A seeding density of 5,000 cells/cm2 is recommended.

 Note: Dilution and centrifugation of cells after thawing are not recommended since these actions are more harmful to the cells than the effect of residual DMSO in the culture.
-It is also important that cells are plated in poly-L-lysine-coated culture vessels to promote cell attachment.
+It is also important that cells are plated in fibronectin-coated culture vessels to promote cell attachment.

 - 6. Replace the cap or lid of the culture vessel and gently rock the vessel to distribute the cells evenly.
 Loosen cap, if necessary, to allow gas exchange. - 7.
 Return the culture vessel to the incubator. - 8.
 For best results, do not disturb the culture for at least 16 hours after the culture has been initiated.
-Refresh culture medium the next day to remove residual DMSO and unattached cells, then every other day thereafter. - 9.
+Refresh culture medium the next day to remove residual DMSO and unattached cells. - 9.
 A healthy culture will display fibroblast-like morphology, usually in scattered single cells rather than a homogeneous bundle or sheet of cells.
 Cell number will double after two to three days in culture.